bensheldon/good_job/README.md

 end
 ```

-ActiveJob's `discard_on` functionality is supported too.

 #### ActionMailer retries

-Using a Mailer's `#deliver_later` will enqueue an instance of `ActionMailer::DeliveryJob` which inherits from `ActiveJob::Base` rather than your applications `ApplicationJob`.
-You can use an initializer to configure retries on `ActionMailer::DeliveryJob`:
+Any configuration in `ApplicationJob` will have to be duplicated on `ActionMailer::DeliveryJob` because ActionMailer uses a custom class, `ActionMailer::DeliveryJob`, which inherits from `ActiveJob::Base`,  rather than your applications `ApplicationJob`.

+You can use an initializer to configure `ActionMailer::DeliveryJob`, for example:

 ```ruby
 # config/initializers/good_job.rb